gayatri5474-collab/Olist-Customer-Satisfaction-Analysis/README.md

 The analysis uses the Olist Brazilian E-Commerce dataset containing approximately 100K e-commerce orders and multiple related datasets.

-The datasets include information related to:
+The dataset includes information related to:

 - Orders
 - Customers